jbottum/t5pat/langchain_markdown46.md

 * Performance
     * You might need to manage your model's response times by using a private network and/or a specific server / processor type.
 * Functionality
-    * Your model might only run locally (i.e. Blenderbot, Meta's chatbot models).
+    * Your model might only run locally (e.g. Blenderbot, Meta's chatbot models).

 ## Large Language Models - Flan-T5-Large and Flan-T5-XL

 In this blog, we will show the process to run the Flan-T5-Large and Flan-T5-XL models.
 This family of transformer models, open sourced from Google, is designed for natural language processing tasks and provides both text-to-text and text generation capabilities, especially for question answering.

 The Flan-T5-Large version is based on the T5 (Text-To-Text Transfer Transformer) architecture and has 780M parameters.
-This [paper](https://arxiv.org/pdf/2210.11416.pdf), which provides the following chart, claims that the Flan-T5-Large achieved a MMLU score of 45.1%, which is pretty good when compared to ChatGPT3's score of 43.9% (see page 10).
+This [paper](https://arxiv.org/pdf/2210.11416.pdf), which provides the following chart, claims that the Flan-T5-Large achieved a MMLU score of 45.1%, which is pretty good when compared to ChatGPT-3's score of 43.9% (see page 10).
 It is a fairly popular model, which had 446,125 downloads last month.
 For more detailed information on this model’s background, performance and capabilities, please see this link on HuggingFaceHub, [https://huggingface.co/google/flan-t5-large](https://huggingface.co/google/flan-t5-large).

 The Flan-T5-xl version is based on the T5 (Text-To-Text Transfer Transformer) architecture and has 3B parameters.
 It is a fairly popular model, which had 349,257 downloads last month.
-It achieved a MMLU score of 52%, which is better than T5-Large and ChatGPT3.
+It achieved a MMLU score of 52%, which is better than T5-Large and ChatGPT-3.
 For more detailed information on this model’s background, performance and capabilities, please see this link on HuggingFaceHub, [https://huggingface.co/google/flan-t5-xl](https://huggingface.co/google/flan-t5-xl).

 ![alt_text](image1.png "image_tooltip")